anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 ### 3. My Smart TV

 ![Smart TV settings](images/smart-tv-settings.png)
-My TV’s settings screen showing it runs a Linux-based operating system.
+My TV's settings screen shows it runs Android TV OS version 11, which is based on the Android operating system that uses the Linux kernel (version 5.4.125), confirming it is a Linux-based system.

 *All images are stored in the `/images/` subfolder of this project.*